little-book-of/algorithms/books/en-US/book.md

 3. Try storing key-value pairs in a hash table (hint: mod by table size).
 4. Compare access times for arrays vs linked lists experimentally.

-Data structures aren't just storage ,  they are the *skeletons* your algorithms stand on.
+Data structures aren't just storage.
+They are the skeletons your algorithms stand on.

 ### 9. Graphs and Trees Overview

-Now that you've seen linear structures like arrays and linked lists, it's time to explore nonlinear structures ,  graphs and trees.
+Now that you've seen linear structures like arrays and linked lists, it's time to explore nonlinear structures, graphs and trees.
 These are the shapes behind networks, hierarchies, and relationships.

-They're everywhere: family trees, file systems, maps, social networks, and knowledge graphs all rely on them.
+They appear everywhere: family trees, file systems, maps, social networks, and knowledge graphs all rely on them.

 #### 1. Trees

 A tree is a connected structure with no cycles.
-It's a hierarchy ,  every node (except the root) has one parent.
+It's a hierarchy, and every node (except the root) has one parent.

-- Root: the top node- Child: a node directly connected below- Leaf: a node with no children- Height: the longest path from root to a leaf
+- Root: the top node
+- Child: a node directly connected below
+- Leaf: a node with no children
+- Height: the longest path from root to a leaf

 A binary tree is one where each node has at most two children.
 A binary search tree (BST) keeps elements ordered:

-- Left child < parent < Right child
+- Left child < parent < right child

-Basic Operations:
+Basic operations:

+- Insert
+- Search
+- Delete
-- Insert- Search- Delete- Traverse (preorder, inorder, postorder, level-order)
+- Traverse (preorder, inorder, postorder, level-order)

 Example:

 ```c